swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 At a high level, the package creation process is split into two parts based on the language of the sources.
 The Swift sources are built by the Swift compiler and the C Language sources are built by the Clang compiler.
-To achieve interoperability between the two halves of the package, a few things have to
+Achieving interoperability between the two halves of the package depends on which language(s) is/are being mixed with Swift.
+Package authors will need to explicitly opt in to language interoperability via the `PackageDescription` module's [`SwiftSetting.InteroperabilityMode`] API.
-happen:

 1. The Swift compiler is made aware of the Clang part of the package when building the Swift sources into a `swiftmodule`.
-1. The generated interoperability header emitted by the Swift compiler is added as a submodule to the Clang part of the package’s generated module map.
-1. The Clang part of the package is built with knowledge of the generated interoperability header.
+1. The Clang part of the package is built with knowledge of any generated interoperability headers.

 The [following example][mixed-package] defines a package containing mixed language sources.